pumpitupdev/pumptools/doc/hook/os.md

 * Kernel-wise, the latest kernels and everything that's not pre 2.6 should work.
 Due to various hook sub-modules, many quirks in different games have been fixed to run all games on the latest upstream kernel versions of Linux.

-Recommendation: Use a 64-bit Linux distribution of your choice.
+Use a 64-bit Linux distribution of your choice (note compatibility notes below).
 You can also use a 32-bit distribution as this is the arch these games were built for but it does not come with any benefits.
 Prepare yourself to upgrade to 64-bit once any of the newer games (finally) moves to that target architecture.

+### Tested, working and recommended Linux distributions

+* Ubuntu 18.04 LTS
+* Ubuntu 20.04 LTS

+### Distributions known to have issues

+* Ubuntu 22.04 LTS

 ## Dependencies
 Each game and hook comes with a list of dependencies you might have to install.
 This depends on which type of dependency